JohnstonResearchGroup/Mai_etal_3bandPairs_2021/README.md

 predominately acts between neighboring copper orbitals, but with significant additional weight appearing on the surrounding bonding molecular oxygen orbitals.
 By explicitly comparing these results to those from the simpler single-band Hubbard model, our study provides strong support for the single-band framework for describing superconductivity in the cuprates.

+Contents:
+- Source files for the mansucript, including figures.
+- Mathematical Scripts for plotting the figures.
+- Copies of the DCA++ data files.